cyberconcepts/loops/organize/stateful/README.txt

   ...                   title='DocFive')

 When we change the concept assignments of the resource - i.e. its classification
-- the classification quality state changes automaticalls
+- the classification quality state changes automatically

   >>> c01.assignResource(doc01)
   >>> qcheckedDoc01 = component.getAdapter(doc01, IStateful,